 serving on the LCC RADF Board has been an enriching and learning experience, while employment working with different community centres has been a mix of financial administration and organizing community activities such as BCC Gold, Chill Out, Gold’N’Kids and Krank Holiday activities.Classes for all mediums, abilities and ages are listed on the Calendar.
 For specialist classes, such as Hebel Carving, large clay sculptures, mould making, slip casting or glass slumping, ring Sherry, and book by appointment.

 About Rob Clay, Beading, Jewellery, Glass Fusing Classes

 Wednesday mornings our art studio hosts a lesson in drawing and painting skills for beginners and intermediate.
-Rob has been an artist for about 40years, having started with drawing and oil painting.
+Rob has been an artist for over 40years, having started with drawing and oil painting.
 Adding to her skills through undertaking courses and workshops, Rob now finds her favourite mediums are clay and glass.
 She also still works in pastels, acrylics, oils and life drawing, and hebel carving when the occasion arises.

 Rob has been engaged as a facilitator of numerous workshops for both children and adults in the mediums of clay, glass, beads, acrylics and mixed media.
 As well as being a regular Krank Facilitator Rob was also involved in the RADF Community Project of The Totem Pole Public Art Work with Sherry, Mary and Sandra along with many of the volunteer assistants who took part in community sessions with them.